 Hello friends.
 I pray that all has been well with you since we last talked.
 In this blog, I want to talk about forgiveness and what it means to forgive.
 Is there someone in your life who has wronged you more than once?
 You keep forgiving them, and they keep wronging you.
-Well, Peter was probably thinking of someone like this when he asked Jesus, “Lord, how often shall my brother sin against me, and I forgive him?
+Well, in Matthew 18:21, Peter was probably thinking of someone like this when he asked Jesus, “Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?”

 It is so easy to become frustrated with forgiving others, especially when it appears they are abusing your kindness.
 Nevertheless, God expects that we continue to forgive them.
 The only way you can truly forgive someone is to experience God’s love.
 God expressed His amazing love when He offered up His own Son as a sacrifice on the cross.
 His sacrifice redeemed us from death and paid the ultimate debt that you or I could never payed.

 To forgive is to stop feeling angry or resentful toward someone for an offense, flaw, or misunderstanding, right?
 Not so fast!
 That is the way the carnal mind defines forgiveness.
 When we pardon someone, it does not necessarily mean that we stop feeling angry.
 Some say that we should forget the offense altogether.
 However, it does mean that we chose to release the offense and pardon the offender.
 To forgive is a conscious decision that has nothing to do with feelings.